saylerb/mac-playbook/README.md

 ## TODO
 * Add ssh-key to ssh-agent
-* Use uri module instead of curl for github key
+* Use Uri module instead of curl for GitHub key
 * Add ability to ask for sudo password at beginning of run
 * Vim plugin installation
   * When running Vundle's plugin install, it exits with error code 1